Author Archive

 One of the most fascinating presentations in Rundholz DIP’s spring is the creamy, mid-weight knits.
 What reads first as a subtly shiny cotton fiber is actually a 100% raw silk yarn.
 In addition to being incredibly soft, breathable and moisture-wicking, raw silk is a particularly strong fabric and highly resistant to pilling.
 Despite the intentional distressing in the design, this is a clever choice of material to use in these pieces – ensuring each will maintain their shape and finish for decades to come.

 In another experimentation with silk, Carsten and Lenka have also sent along several tops, pants, skirts and dresses in stretch silk, a light-as-air material with a light sheen that conforms to the contours of the body.
 DIP’s special hand-dye methods work a bit of magic across this textile, modeling the grays a bit like concrete and steeping the blacks to a perfect midnight hue.
 The dyeing is what separates this line from Carsten and Lenka’s main Rundholz label.
-The entirety of DIP, including the works in Nessel white, have been colored and finished through specialized dip-dyeing, creating a unique patina across garment’s magic.
+The entirety of Rundholz DIP, including the works in Nessel white, have been colored and finished through specialized dip-dyeing, creating a unique patina across garment’s magic.

 Introducing Kimberly Collins